 - genetic testing and neuroimaging to identify potential causes and patterns

 Typically, a doctor will not give an ASPD diagnosis until a person is 18 years of age or older.
-People younger than this may initially receive a diagnosis of:
+People younger than this

 - conduct disorder (CD)

 - attention-deficit/hyperactivity disorder (ADHD)